 How to Defrost Chicken

-Depending on how much time you have, frozen chicken can defrosted in the refrigerator, a cold water bath, or microwave.
-Each method has it’s pros and cons, but in the end, you’ll have thawed chicken that’s ready to be cooked.
+Frozen chicken can be defrosted in the refrigerator, a cold water bath, or a microwave.
+Each method has its pros and cons, but in the end, you’ll have thawed chicken that’s ready to be cooked.

 Defrosting Chicken in the Refrigerator